-- A superseding cause results in a failure of proximate causation, even under foreseeability or harm-within-the-risk analysis. - A superseding cause is an intervening cause that cuts off the chain of causation. - It's a conclusory term. - There's no hard or fast rule about what constitutes a superseding cause. - Criminal intervenors are usually superseding, unless the Δ had some particular duty vis-à-vis criminals.
+- A "superseding" cause results in a failure of proximate causation, even under foreseeability or harm-within-the-risk analysis. - A superseding cause is an intervening cause that cuts off the chain of causation. - It's a conclusory term. - I.e., to say an intervening cause is "superseding" is to say you're letting the Δ off the hook. - There's no hard or fast rule about what constitutes a superseding cause. - Criminal intervenors are usually superseding, unless the Δ had some particular duty vis-à-vis criminals.